vk3txd/nko-antenna-brief/docs/NKO_and_AI.md

 - it can use the wrong formula or the right formula in the wrong way
 - it can sound authoritative while being badly wrong
 - it tends to smooth over uncertainty unless you force it not to
+- its initial 4:1 UnUn design, based on first principles, worked well but not as well as possible.

 That means every useful AI output still needs human checking.